Razing Storm: Plot

-Razing Storms story places in the year 2030, with the players - referred to as Alpha One and Alpha Two in-game - in a massively destructible environment to fight futuristic terrorists and renegade soldiers in South America, which is under a bloody revolution, as part of a special forces unit called S.C.A.R.
+Razing Storms story takes place in the year 2030, with the players — referred to as Alpha One and Alpha Two in-game — in a massively destructible environment to fight futuristic terrorists and renegade soldiers.
+Located in in South America, which is under a bloody revolution.
+The player is sent as part of a special forces unit called S.C.A.R.
 (Strategic Combat and Rescue), sent to capture the leader of the rebels, Paulo Guerra, who masterminded an attack on the United States.
 Guerra's schemes are shrouded in mystery, as much of his doings are unraveled in the PlayStation 3 version of the game, which also wraps up the cliffhanger from the Arcade release.